dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ```

 Creates an immutable event named `key` with value `value`.
-HTTP handlers can read events by calling [`getEvent`](#handlerctxtgeteventworkflowuuid-key-timeoutseconds) with the workflow's UUID.
+Workflows and HTTP handlers can read events by calling [`getEvent`](#handlerctxtgeteventworkflowuuid-key-timeoutseconds) with the workflow's UUID.
 Events are immutable and attempting to emit an event twice from a given workflow instance will result in an error.
 For more information, see our [events API tutorial](../tutorials/workflow-communication-tutorial#events-api).